leopelo/Note-Taker/README.md

 The user only needs to press the get started button to access the application.
 From then they can add a title and body to the note and click on the disk shaped icon on the top right of the screen to save the note.
 ## Credits
-Support from TAs and the instructor of the class was instrumental in the development of this application.
+Support from TA helped with the development of the app.

 ## License